borntofrappe/the-nature-of-code/README.md

 Instead of an inflexible arm, like the one introduced with the simulation of the pendulum, the idea is to have an elastic arm.
 Instead of using trigonometric functions to then describe the position of the bob and the length of the arm, the idea is to consider the force applied by the spring.
 In this manner, the influence of the spring can be paired with other forces, like gravity or wind.

-Starting with Hooke's law, the force applied by a spring is directly proportional to the extension of the spring.
+Starting with Hooke"s law, the force applied by a spring is directly proportional to the extension of the spring.
 The farther the bob stretches the spring from its rest length, the greater the force.

 ```lua
 ->       ->